Access4all/adg/pages/examples/headings/bad-example/README.md

 ![Document outline of NVDA](_media/document-outline-of-nvda.png)

-The problems are:

-1. A heading level is skipped: "Playing Soccer" is on level 4, but should be on level 3.
-2. A heading belongs to the wrong parent: "Gardening" does not belong to "Dancing", it should be on level 3 instead of level 4.
-3. A heading is not marked up properly: "Meditate" is marked up as a `<strong>` paragraph instead of an `<h#>`.
+## Syntactical vs. semantical problems

+Most syntactical problems can be evaluated automatically: it's no problem for a computer to make sure that HTML code is nested properly.

+Semantical problems, however, are determined by the contents of a page (text, images, etc.), and as such must be examined manually by a human who has certain knowledge about the presented content.

+## Skipped heading level

+The first problem we want to point out is that the heading "Playing Soccer" is on level 4, although its predecedent heading is on level 2.
+Alas, one heading level is skipped, which is obviously wrong, and will lead to confusion in many screen readers.

-The first problem is clearly a syntactical ones, the second and third problems are semantical ones.
+This problem is a syntactical one, and as such is easy to spot using automated test tools.

-By the way, while NVDA does not propagate the first problem to the user, the bookmarklet [h123](/setup/browsers/bookmarklets/h123) does so by marking it visually:
+By the way, while NVDA does not propagate this problem to the user, the bookmarklet [h123](/setup/browsers/bookmarklets/h123) does so by marking it visually:

 ![Document outline of h123](_media/document-outline-of-h123.png)

-## Syntactical problems

-Most syntactical problems can be evaluated automatically: it's no problem for a computer to make sure that there's no heading level skipped.
-So the first problem in our list above is an easy one to examine.

-## Semantical problems
+## Wrong nesting

-Semantical problems, however, usually must be examined manually by a human who has certain knowledge about the presented content.
+The second problem is that "Gardening" is not a "Dancing" style, although the heading outline proposes this.

-Regarding our example, to examine the second problem in our list above, one has to know what "Gardening" means.
-And based on this knowledge, one can conclude that this is not a dancing style (so it shouldn't belong to "Dancing").
-Furthermore, to place it correctly, one needs to decide:
+This problem is a semantical one, and as such can only be detected by a human examining the contents.
+First of all, one has to know what "Gardening" means, and based on this knowledge, one can conclude that this is not a dancing style (so it shouldn't be nested below "Dancing").
+Furthermore, to nest it correctly, one needs to decide:

 - Whether it belongs to "Physical Activities" as a heading level 3.
 - Or whether it makes more sense to put it directly under "My Hobbies" as a heading level 2.